ROCHE BREAST CANCER AWARENESS CAMPAIGN

 STRATEGIC CREATIVE DECISION MAKING

-I suggested including an animation video and illustrations for the campaign, as it would bridge both client expectations and audience needs together.
-The team was not convinced but I was confident in the approach, personally taking on the full illustration and animation execution to ensure quality and vision alignment.
+I recommended adding an animated video and illustrations to bridge client expectations with audience needs.
+Though the team was hesitant, I took full ownership of the illustration and animation to ensure quality and vision alignment.

 RESULTS VALIDATION

-The campaign video achieved more than 55k views, leading significant traffic to the campaign page and becoming the campaign's most emotionally resonant content.
-This validated the strategic shift toward human-centered storytelling over clinical messaging, positioning Roche as an empathetic healthcare leader who listens, connects, and supports women beyond diagnosis.
+The campaign video garnered over 55k views, drove significant traffic, and became the most emotionally resonant content.
+This validated the shift to human-centered storytelling, positioning Roche as an empathetic healthcare leader who listens, connects, and supports women beyond diagnosis.

 TIME WELL SPENT

-This project reminded me that time isn't just a campaign theme, it's the lens through which real connection is made.
-The original concept leaned heavily on stats and educational content, but as real survivor stories came in, it became clear that what women needed most wasn't more data, but to feel seen.
+This project reminded me that time isn’t just a campaign theme, it’s how real connection is made.
+While the original concept focused on stats and education, survivor stories revealed that women needed to feel seen, not just informed.

-That insight shaped Dear You, Love Me, an emotionally-driven narrative I illustrated and animated solo, weaving personal reflection with universal truth.
-I continued to guide visual strategy across all campaign stages, from microsite flows to multi-phase social rollout.
+That insight drove Dear You, Love Me, an emotionally-driven narrative I illustrated and animated solo, while guiding visual strategy across the microsite and multi-phase social rollout.

-This became one of the most meaningful creative pivots I've led, a reminder that leadership isn't just about delivering the brief, but about listening deeply, staying agile, and knowing when to make something human.
+It became one of my most meaningful creative pivots, showing that leadership is about listening deeply, staying agile, and knowing when to make something truly human.